 - Stir until a ball of dough forms then turn out the dough onto a lightly flour surface.

 - Knead dough until it feels smooth, about 3-5 minutes.
 The dough should be slightly sticky but not clump to your hands.
-If needed, add in extra flour about 1 tbsp at a time to achieve this texture.
+If needed, add in extra flour about 1 tablespoon at a time to achieve this texture.

 - Return the ball of dough to your large mixing bowl and cover with a damp piece of paper towel (or kitchen towel).